Oracle Scratchpad

 2. If you must use hints, then assume you’ve used them incorrectly.

-3. On every patch or upgrade to Oracle, assume every piece of hinted SQL is going to do the wrong thing – because of (2) above; you’ve been lucky so far, but the patch/upgrade lets you discover your mistake.
+3. On every patch or upgrade to Oracle, assume every piece of hinted SQL is going to do the wrong thing … because of (2) above.
+You’ve been lucky so far, but the patch/upgrade lets you discover your mistake.

-4. Every time you apply some DDL to an object that appears in a piece of hinted SQL, assume that the hinted SQL is going to do the wrong thing – because of (2) above; you’ve been lucky so far, but the structural change lets you discover your mistake.
+4. Every time you apply some DDL to an object that appears in a piece of hinted SQL assume that the hinted SQL is going to do the wrong thing … because of (2) above.
+You’ve been lucky so far, but the structural change lets you discover your mistake.

 What I use them for on test systems is to check whether a particular execution plan is actually possible, and to track down bugs in the optimizer.